synox/mark-as-done-extension/readme.md

 # Notes

 * Initially, the extension has no permissions.
 It will only update links on pages that were added by the user.
+* What does the Logo 🔰 mean? : We are constantly learning.
+See [Source](https://emojipedia.org/japanese-symbol-for-beginner/)